AriFordsham/GHCWiki/debugging/compiled-code.md

 - Compile with `-debug`!
-This links the program with a debugging version of the runtime, that includes extra assertions, debugging code, and debugging info for gdb.
+This links the program with a debugging version of the runtime, that includes extra assertions, debugging code, and debugging info for gdb (if you compile using cabal, use the unstripped binary from dist/build/).

 - Don't compile with `-threaded` (assuming the bug still happens with the non-threaded runtime).